ajnart/simp/README.md

 - provide a master password.
 This password will be used to generate the other passwords.
-- choose an algorithm, using logic blocks we provide.
+- choose an algorithm, using the logic blocks and modifiers that we provide.

 Once the config is done, the info you entered will be saved in `~/.config/simp/config.json`, allowing you to load it from the regular cli.